 From our digging two key questions come to mind - well, to my inquiring mind, at least - what exactly is the role that John played in preparing the way, and can we in turn prepare the way also?
 Let's take these questions one at a time and see if we can hear and learn.
 To begin we note that John lived out his call to prepare the way through a ministry of calling people to repent, to turn away from (that's what the root of 'repent' means) their sinful ways, and to be baptized, to undergo a ritual cleansing that would signal their being reconciled with God.
-Not surprisingly that process closely follows the structure of the Book of Isaiah, a fascinating piece of editorial work that could be described as the most important book in the Old Testament.
+Not surprisingly that process closely follows the structure of the Book of Isaiah, a fascinating piece of editorial work that could be described as the most important book in the Old Testament - reason enough to learn more about it.

 It has long been recognized that there are at least two and more likely three distinct sections to the Book of Isaiah.
 The first thirty-nine chapters are primarily from a prophet who lived and prophesied just prior to the fall of northern Israel to the Assyrians in 721 B.C.
-That Isaiah was a contemporary of other prophets with whom we are a bit familiar, namely Amos, Micah, and Hoseah, all of whom shared some common themes and approaches.
-Those prophets proclaimed God's displeasure with the way that the people of Israel had turned away from His protection and had become deeply entangled in political posturing and even treachery to stave off attacks from predatory neighbours.
-They did so loudly and directly to religious and political leaders, even or especially to kings, and announced in specific terms the kinds of judgments that the people could expect.
+That 'first' Isaiah was a contemporary of other prophets with whom we are a bit familiar, namely Amos, Micah, and Hoseah, all of whom shared some common themes and approaches.
+Those prophets proclaimed God's displeasure with the way that the people of Israel had turned away from his protection and had become deeply entangled in political posturing and even treachery to stave off attacks from predatory neighbours.
+Those noble prophets did so loudly and directly to religious and political leaders, even or especially to kings, and announced in specific terms the kinds of judgments that the people could expect.

-The second section of the Book of Isaiah begins at Chapter 40 and we read the opening words a few minutes ago.
-While the specifics are few and unclear, it is generally taken that these prophetic words were addressed to the exiles in Babylon some 150 years after the events of the first part of the book.
-As we hear in the opening, the tone and substance of the message in this part of the book are considerably different from the first.
-We hear in this section a clear message of reconciliation, of being restored to a right relationship with God.
-The message is one of God's continuing faithfulness and grace and a promise that not only will His people be restored but that promise will continue.
-Taken by itself the message of this part would sound a bit too much like "don't worry, be happy" but since it is inexorably coupled with the earlier message of judgment we hear - like John the Baptizer and Jesus also - the two-part message of judgment and reconciliation tied together.
+We read the opening words a few minutes ago from the second major section of the Book of Isaiah that begins at Chapter 40.
+While the specifics are few and not totally self-evident, it is generally taken that these prophetic words were addressed to the exiles in Babylon some 150 years after the events of the first part of the book.
+As we heard in that opening, the tone and substance of the message in this part of the book are considerably different from the earlier prophet.
+Contrasted with that previous message of stern retribution, we hear in this section a clear message of reconciliation, of being restored to a right relationship with God.
+The key message here is one of God's continuing faithfulness and grace coupled with a promise that not only will his people be restored but further that the promise will continue forever.
+Taken by itself the message of this part could sound a wee bit too much like "don't worry, be happy", but since the positive assurance is inexorably coupled with the earlier message of judgment we hear - like John the Baptizer and Jesus also - the two-part message of judgment and reconciliation tied together.

 What then about the third part of the Book of Isaiah, Chapters 56 to the end?
-There are many different pieces of literature in this section but the overall theme seems to be one of how to respond to the grace of God, primarily through a return to honouring God through integrity of faith and faithful religious observances.
+There are many different pieces of literature in this section but the overall theme seems to be one of how to respond to the grace of God proclaimed in the second part, primarily through a return to honouring God through integrity of faith and faithful religious observances.
 This section thus forms a fitting conclusion, adding the essential third leg to the stool, the entire book thus giving us a rounded-out message of judgment, reconciliation, and faithful response.